Last Update: February 2022

-The star of Siem Reap in the Northwest of Cambodia is shining bright.
+The star of Siem Reap in the Northwest of Cambodia shines bright.
 And yes, it has everything to do with nearby tourist magnet Angkor Wat.
-Of course you came here to see the temples, but there are more things to do in Siem Reap.
+Obviously you’re here to see the temples, but there are so many more things to do in Siem Reap.
 In fact, there’s enough to keep you busy for at least a week.

-Unfortunately, not every activity qualifies as worth the travelers while.
-I already did the leg work for you, so you don’t have to fall into the same tourist traps that I have.
-That’s why next to this list of 11 things to do in Siem Reap, I’m giving you 5 things to skip as well.
+Unfortunately, not all activities qualify as worth the travelers while and tourist traps are lurking.
+No worries, I already did the leg work for you, so you don’t have to fall for them as I have.
+So, next to this list of 11 things to do in Siem Reap, I’m giving you 5 things to skip as well.